Sustainable investing table definitions

 - ESG Fund: These are sustainable strategies that incorporate ESG criteria throughout the investment process.
 Strategies that use ESG incorporation typically have explicit sustainable criteria that invested companies must meet, and some may use a combination of positive screening, negative screening and active engagement.

-- Impact Fund: These strategies seek to make a measurable impact alongside financial return on specific issue areas.
-Impact funds often focus on specific themes or use the 17 U.N.
+- Sustainability Themed Fund: An indication whether the investment product targets themes that stand to benefit from the long-term trends towards greater sustainability in the way we live and work.
+For example a focus on: climate change, renewable energy, clean water, or diversity, equity and inclusion.
+These strategies usually seek to make an impact alongside financial return on specific issue areas through their investments.
+These funds are often focused on specific themes or use the 17 U.N.
 Sustainable Development Goals as a framework for evaluating the overall impact of the portfolio.
-Some areas include: gender and diversity, low carbon/fossil-fuel free, community development and environmental.

 ii ACE sustainable style definitions